rufengsuixing/luci-app-adguardhome/README.md

  - Keep bin file and config when system upgrade (database and querylog can be choose)
 #### known issues:
  - db database not support filesystem which not support mmap such as jffs2 and data-stk-oo,please modify work dir,if jffs2 is found,will auto ln (soft link)the dbs to /tmp ,will lost dns database after reboot
- - AdGuardhome not support ipset,when we use ipset ,it can`t be the repacement of dnsmasq but the upstream of dnsmasq ,if you want it,vote for it.<br>
+ - AdGuardhome not support ipset,when we use ipset ,it can\`t be the repacement of dnsmasq but the upstream of dnsmasq ,if you want it,vote for it.<br>
  https://github.com/AdguardTeam/AdGuardHome/issues/1191<br>
+ - find so many localhost query from 127.0.0.1,the ddns plugin is the reason,if you don\`t use ddns,please del all the rules in it,every rules in it will make a such query every one second (just on mips)
+#### usage
+ - download release，install it with opkg
+ - or when make op,clone the code to the package path and set it as y or m

 #### pic
 example in zh-cn:<br>
 ![Screenshot_2019-12-06 newifi-d1-home - 基础设置 - LuCI](https://user-images.githubusercontent.com/22387141/70305470-74372a00-183f-11ea-80fd-6fd96262c789.png)